lazear/sage/README.md

     "bucket_size": 32768,           // How many fragments are in each internal mass bucket "enzyme": {               // Optional.
-Default is trypsin, using the parameters below "missed_cleavages": 2,  // Optional[int], Number of missed cleavages for tryptic digest "min_len": 5,           // Optional[int]{efault=5}, Minimum AA length of peptides to search "max_len": 50,          // Optional[int] {default=50}, Maximum AA length of peptides to search
+Default is trypsin, using the parameters below "missed_cleavages": 2,  // Optional[int], Number of missed cleavages for tryptic digest "min_len": 5,           // Optional[int] {default=5}, Minimum AA length of peptides to search
+      "max_len": 50,          // Optional[int] {default=50}, Maximum AA length of peptides to search
       "cleave_at": "KR",      // Optional[str] {default='KR'}.
 Amino acids to cleave at
-      "restrict": "P"         // Optional[char/single AA] {default='P'}.
-Do not cleave if this AA follows the cleavage site },
+      "restrict": "P",        // Optional[char/single AA] {default='P'}.
+Do not cleave if this AA follows the cleavage site "c_terminal": true      // Optional[bool] {default=true}.
+Cleave at c terminus of matching amino acid },
     "fragment_min_mz": 200.0,       // Optional[float] {default=150.0}, Minimum mass of fragments to search
     "fragment_max_mz": 2000.0,      // Optional[float] {default=2000.0}, Maximum mass of fragments to search